Better the Devil You Know: Steps version

-British pop group Steps had recorded a cover version of the single for their second studio album Steptacular.
-Steps cover of "Better the Devil You Know" was later included as the opening track on their third studio album Buzz, however the song did not serve as a lead single, but was released as a joint single.
-A limited edition of the single was released as a digipack that was included with a doubled sided poster in the sleeve, one side was the group pictured in their dance outfits and the other side shows the groups in their costumes and the different scenarios that are shown throughout the music video.
+British pop quintet Steps, known for covering popular dance and pop songs, recorded a version of "Better the Devil You Know" for their sophomore studio album, Steptacular (1999).
+The song was also included on the North American edition (1999) of their debut album, Step One (1998), which featured a mixture of tracks from both Step One and Steptacular.
+Thus, the song was eventually featured as the opening track of Steps' third album, Buzz (2000).
+"Better the Devil You Know" was released as a double A-side with the song "Say You'll Be Mine" in December 1999, the third release from Steptacular.
+A limited-edition of the single was released as a digipack that included a doubled-sided poster in the sleeve; one side was the group pictured in their dance outfits, and the other side shows the group in their costumes and the different scenes that are shown throughout the music video.